 Currently, iPE is only available in English but the platform is enabled for easy translation, so Twenty5 will perform the translation as part of the implementation for any non-English speaking customers.

 Does the solution have a trial or evaluation option?

-Twenty5 is able to support a 6-week “Pricing & Estimating Capability Assessment with an iPE prototype” for a fixed fee of $15k, which includes:
+Twenty5 is able to support a 6-week “Pricing & Estimating Capability Assessment with an iPE prototype” for a fixed fee, which includes:

 Maturity assessment questionnaires

 Review of the client current tools & technology

 End state architecture design

 Data load templates and uploading your company's sanitized SAP data for prototyping

 Prototype configuration (workflows, user roles, reports, etc.) to match the client's main requirements

 This prototype can be deployed and integrated with your SAP ERP system for a small additional cost (if you have a licensed SAP HANA DB platform available).